aaronp/mfe/demo.md

 # whatevs

-# show the endpoint
+# show the endpoint (port-forward in k9s)
 open http://localhost:8080/api/v1/registry/

-# run some curl tests
+# run some noddy tests (via curl) to get some data in there...
 make test

 # refresh browser, then kill it:
 docker ps

 ./kill.sh